5l1v3r1/spintable/README.md

-# koop
+# spintable

 Stream Youtube music videos through the terminal.

 ## Introduction

-This application provides a level of abstraction over the `ffmpeg`, `youtube-dl` and `mpv` audio/video applications.
-The current features are quite primitive, but will be greatly improved.
+__spintable__ is a terminal-based application that enables users to play Youtube music videos over the terminal!
+Search strings are supported, as well as downloading!

 ## Features